kubernetes/website/docs/kubeadm.md

 Several projects provide Kubernetes pod networks.
 You can see a complete list of available network add-ons on the [add-ons page](/docs/admin/addons/).

-By way of example, you can install Weave Net by running, on the master:
+You can install [Weave Net](https://github.com/weaveworks/weave-kube) by logging in to the master and running:

     # kubectl apply -f https://git.io/weave-kube
     daemonset "weave-net" created

+If you prefer [Calico](https://github.com/projectcalico/calico-containers/tree/master/docs/cni/kubernetes/manifests/kubeadm) or [Canal](https://github.com/tigera/canal/tree/master/k8s-install/kubeadm), please refer to their respective installation guides.

-Once a pod network command has installed, a few seconds later you should see the `kube-dns` pod go into `Running` in the output of `kubectl get pods --all-namespaces`.
+Once a pod network command has run, a few seconds later you should see the `kube-dns` pod go into `Running` in the output of `kubectl get pods --all-namespaces`.

 **This signifies that your cluster is ready.**